 For Ages: 13+

 The Dresden Files offers a world full of magic and imagination, in a modern fantasy environment.
 First class game mechanics allow you to simulate your setting perfectly; the designers have done a great job in replicating the universe described in the Dresden Files books.

 This game is at its best when you have a strong storyteller to act as the Games Master.
-It is actually leaning towards being as much a cooperative adventure as it is a role-playing game, but this just adds something different to the flavour.
+It is actually leaning towards being as much a cooperative adventure as it is a role-playing game, but this just adds something different to the flavor.
 Two expansion packs are also available to further complicate the adventure, for those who need a little more to get their teeth into.